artsy/artsy.github.io/_posts/2018-11-18-conditional-types-in-typescript.markdown

 // => { emailAddress: string }
 ```

-Then we can use `ExcludeTypeField` to redefine `ExtractActionParameters`:
+Then we can use `ExcludeTypeField` to redefine `ExtractActionParameters`.

 <!-- prettier-ignore -->
 ```ts